EVM is built on three metrics: Planned value, earned value, and actual cost.

 Think of these metrics in terms of your project budget and schedule.
-Planned Value represents how you expect to earn your project budget over the duration of the project.
-Earned Value represents what you actually earn as the project progresses.
-Actual Cost represents what you spend to do project work throughout the project.
+Planned value represents how you expect to earn your project budget over the duration of the project.
+Earned value represents what you actually earn as the project progresses.
+Actual cost represents what you spend to complete work throughout the project.

 At first glance, these terms might seem pretty straightforward, but let’s translate them into even more meaningful terms for a professional services firm.

 1. Planned Value = Planned Revenue

 Planned value (PV) provides the baseline for tracking project performance in EVM, representing the value a project is expected to deliver over its duration.
 In the context of consulting projects, PV represents the revenue a project is expected to earn through completion, adding up to the overall project fee or budget.
 In other words, planned value is planned revenue.